- How does the school system work in Scotland?

 In response to the new measures, the SQA said: “In recognition of the disruption that learners have faced over the last two years, and the different approaches to assessment, this year we are prepared to be more generous in our approach to grading than in a normal year to factor in the impact of the pandemic on learners.”

-National 5, Higher and Advanced Higher candidates across Scotland will receive their SQA results certificates by post.
-Certificates will arrive on Tuesday 9 August and if you signed up for MySQA you'll get your results by text or email on Tuesday 9 August too. 📜
+Students awaiting results for National 5, Higher and Advanced Higher courses will get their SQA results by post.
+Candidates who have signed up to MySQA will also receive their results by text or email on Tuesday 8th August 2023.📲